-This announcement on the Salta Lithium project has been reviewed by Iain Scarr AIPG CPG, IMEx Consultants Inc, Greenwood Village, Colorado, USA, who has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration to qualify as a Competent Person as defined in the 2012 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves and Qualified Person for the Canadian National Instrument 43-101".
-Iain Scarr consents to the inclusion in the release of the matters based on this information, and in the form and context in which it appears
+This announcement on the Salta Lithium project has been prepared with information compiled by Marcela Casini, MAusIMM.
+Marcela Casini is the Exploration Manager-Argentina of PepinNini Lithium Limited and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration to qualify as a Competent Person as defined in the 2012 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
+Marcela Casini consents to the inclusion in the report of the matters based on her information in the form and context in which it appears.